yudivian/cuba-geojsons/README.md

 To create the geojson files with the provinces boundaries we used as base the one published at [Hicuba.com](https://www.hicuba.com/Mapas/geodata/provincias.json).
 This was corrected, edited and transformed in a similar way as the municipalities geojsons were.

+# provinces and municipalities codes
+For identification purpose each province and municipality have a DPA code (DPA means, in spanish, Administrative Political Division).
+The codes used were stablished by [Resolucion No. 129/2010](http://www.one.cu/resoluciones/2010res129.pdf) of ONEI (National Office of Statistics and Information)

 # to be fixed

 There are some problems with municipalities boundaries that will corrected in the future.
 The municipalities with the biggest problems are Esmeralda and Nuevitas, in Camaguey.
 Esmeralda has a part of its territory (a key) that belongs to Nuevitas.
 This will be the first thing to be corrected.